 The Fair Labor Standards Act require that an employer must pay non-exempt employees at the rate of not less than one-and-one-half times their regular rates of pay for all hours over forty hours each workweek.
 Some states have enacted more stringent overtime laws that allow other remedies for unpaid overtime.
 New Mexico, for example, has an overtime statute that allows recovery of treble damages for unpaid wages (meaning that if a worker is owed $1,000 in unpaid overtime, the employer may be obligated to pay three times that amount, or $3,000).

 Josh Borsellino is an experienced Texas attorney that represents workers on claims for unpaid wages.
-He has filed he has represented hundreds of workers in dozens of overtime cases across Texas and New Mexico and other states.
+He has represented hundreds of workers in dozens of overtime cases across Texas and New Mexico and other states.
 If you would like more information about the Pepsi overtime lawsuits or to determine if you were affected, please email Josh through this link or you can call at 817.908.9861.
 All inquiries by phone or email are free, confidential, and require no obligation.